-As a result of their growing popularity and of their commercial application, Internet domain names have increasingly come into conflict with trademarks and other IP rights.
-The WIPO Arbitration and Mediation Center became the first provider of dispute resolution services under the Uniform Domain Name Dispute Resolution Policy (UDRP) in December 1999, Adopted by the Internet Corporation for Assigned Names and Numbers (ICANN), on the basis of recommendations made by WIPO in the Report of the First WIPO Internet Domain Name Process, the UDRP provides holders of trademark rights with an administrative mechanism for the efficient resolution of disputes arising out of the registration and use in bad faith by third parties of domain names corresponding to those trademark rights.
+Due to the increased usage of domain names there is a growth in disputes with IP rights.
+The WIPO Arbitration and Mediation Center is the first organization to deal with dispute resolutionin terms of Uniform Domain Name Dispute Resolution Policy (UDRP) as at December 1999 and Adopted by the Internet Corporation for Assigned Names and Numbers (ICANN), as per the suggestions stipulated in the Report of the First WIPO Internet Domain Name Process.
+The UDRP offers those with a trademark license an administrative path for systematic and structured resolutions where there are disputes as a result of: registration, use in bad faith or otherwise in regards to domain names which relate to those trademark rights.

 An ex parte order is a judgment usually passed as against a defendant in absentia.
 The following are instances wherein this may occur:

 The Anton Pillar Order allows for immediate search and seize of evidence (i.e.: that is without warning).
 This order is handed down where:

 Anton Pillar v.
 Manufacturing Process (1976) RPC 719

 An Ashok Kumar Order (also known as a John Doe Order) is an order that is handed down against unidentified defendants in order to prohibit them from possibly infringing any rights of the plaintiff.